4 Great Reasons to See a Sex Therapist

 Depictions of sex in popular media are everywhere, and they often help perpetuate misconceptions about how orgasms “should” happen.
 Sex therapists may be able to educate clients on how human bodies tend to respond to sexual stimulation and help them overcome any thought patterns that are holding them back.

 P.S.
 Remember, COVID-19 does not need to add to your stress when it comes to birth control.
-There are 12 The Right Time health centers in 32 locations in Missouri.
+There are many The Right Time health center locations in Missouri.
 Some of them offer telehealth appointments, and all of them offer free or low-cost birth control to those who need it.
 Visit TheRightTime.org for more information or to find a health center near you.

 Updated September 2020